AA & PI Students

 Health and Wellness

 • UHS Mental Health Services provides brief counseling to students with personal, academic, and career concerns.
-Professional counselors can meet with students to talk about various concerns such as: adjusting to school, deciding on a career or major, dealing with family or relationship issues, and coping with personal crises.
+Professional counselors can meet with students to discuss concerns such as adjusting to school, choosing a career or major, dealing with family or relationship issues, and coping with personal crises.

 • UHS Health Promotion coordinates a wide range of educational and outreach activities to promote the health and well-being of UC Berkeley students, including academic health courses, individual appointments, workshops, volunteer and internship opportunities, and consultation and training.

-• UHS Social Services provides confidential services and counseling to help students with managing problems that can emerge from illness such as financial, academic, legal, and family concerns, and more.
+• UHS Social Services provides confidential services and counseling to help students manage problems that can arise from illness, including financial, academic, legal, and family concerns.
 In addition, Social Services specializes in helping students with the following:

 • Pregnancy resources and referrals